vuemodel/core/docs/composables/07-handling-errors.md

 ]
 ```

-Only the "name" and "message" are required in standard errors however, depending on your implementation `httpStatus` and `details` might also be included.
+Only the "name" and "message" are required in standard errors however, depending on your driver `httpStatus` and `details` might also be included.
 ```ts
 [
   {